 Staff augmentation can help quickly supplement an IT department’s normal workload, or bring in specialized knowledge for a short engagement.
 However, for IT projects—especially larger more complex jobs—we’ve found a single-vendor, team-based approach is often more likely to result in success.
 Based on over 30 years of successful software implementation projects, here’s our reasons why:

 When a single vendor team assists with your IT project, they take ownership and accountability for the entire problem space.
 They work closely with you to define concrete deliverables and service levels, allowing you to focus on your core business instead of managing numerous contractors and day-to-day project needs.
-Essentially, you purchase results and not contractor time.

 Department resources are freed to participate on other priorities and value-added work when a single vendor team takes ownership of the project.
 The vendor team involves key stakeholders in strategic decisions, keeping them apprised of project progress and any critical issues.
 A successful team-approach also engages appropriate internal staff at key junctures and transfers essential knowledge so when the vendor leaves, the new system is supported, useful, and achieves its goals.
 Productive staff engagement ensures the software meets expectations and the unique needs of your company, while remaining conscientious of your team’s schedule and workload.